How To Control Algae In Your Pond

 Aquatic plants are one of the most effective natural methods for controlling algae.
 They compete with algae for sunlight and nutrients, helping to keep algae growth in check.

-- Floating Plants: Plants like water lilies, water hyacinths, and duckweed block sunlight, preventing algae from photosynthesizing.
+- Floating Plants: Plants like water lilies, water hyacinths and water lettuce block sunlight, preventing algae from photosynthesizing.

 - Submerged Plants: Oxygenators like anacharis and hornwort absorb nutrients directly from the water and release oxygen, improving water quality.